Skip to content

 She was studying at Kokugakuin University, and she says that, even though she was technically from a priestly family, because she had been raised in an ordinary household — rather than at the jinja — she felt very ignorant compared to her contemporaries.
 Nevertheless, she made good friends, and was enjoying her university life.

 Back in Saga, her grandmother was looking after the jinja.
 Her grandfather had died while she was at high school, and although her grandmother was not a priest, she had moved in to the jinja and was keeping it running by herself, while also teaching tea ceremony, flower arranging, and cooking.
-Her grandmother strongly supported Revd Tagawa’s decision to train, and said that she looking forward to seeing her come back to the jinja as a fully-qualified priest.
+Her grandmother strongly supported Revd Tagawa’s decision to train, and said that she was looking forward to seeing her come back to the jinja as a fully-qualified priest.

 Alas, in the spring of Revd Tagawa’s fourth and final year, her grandmother died suddenly.
 Revd Tagawa was not sure what to do.
 She had planned to go back to help her grandmother, and now there was no-one waiting to see her.
 She looked at the vacancies at jinja in Saga, but none of them were accepting female applicants.
 More than that, a lot of her friends were getting posts in the area around Tokyo.
 She didn’t know what to do, and went to talk to one of her lecturers.
 He told her to take her time worrying about it, and then he would support her in whatever she decided.